 Sample main meal: Prawn stir-fry and a small piece of fruit.
 For step 5 you have one food pack, three regular meals and one 100 calorie snack.

-Sample lunch: Italian tomato soup, a small granary roll filled with cottage cheese.
+Sample lunch: Roast tomato and orange soup, a small granary roll filled with cottage cheese.
 A 100g pot of low-fat fromage frais

 Sample dinner: Paella with one portion of vegetables